 YOUNG GIRL: Um, what?

-NAFICY: So he gets on the phone with her mom, and he negotiated the purchase.
-And it was equity in the company, a board seat for her daughter—an observer board seat—trips to Idealab to see Bill several times a year.
+NAFICY: So he gets on the phone with her mom, and he negotiates the purchase.
+And it was equity in the company, a board seat for her daughter, an observer board seat, trips to Idealab to see Bill several times a year.

-HOFFMAN: You had a five year old observer on your board?
-[Laughing]
+HOFFMAN: You had a five-year-old observer on your board?